jfoucher/stati/docs/events.md

 - **Stati\Site\SiteEvents::WILL_RENDER_SITE**

-  This event is triggered just before we start rendering the site (converting markdown to html, liquid, etc..)
+  This event is triggered just before we start rendering the site (converting markdown to html, liquid, etc..).

   Event dispatched is _Stati\Event\SiteEvent_